kohler/johnkimble/README.md

 Run like this:

-    node server
+    node johnkimble

 This puts the server in the background, listening on port 6169.
-Run `node server --fg` to run in the foreground.
+Run `node johnkimble --fg` to run in the foreground.
 Logs are written to `access.log` and `error.log`.

 To test load these URLs: